Behind the Pastry Case

 2. When you can, play Robin Hood.

-My two semesters of high school econ can’t help me explain the economy these days, but I do know one thing: things are expensive.
+My two semesters of high school Econ can’t help me explain the economy these days, but I do know one thing: things are expensive.
 So when the bakery raised prices due to ingredient costs, customers noticed.

 That’s why, when I can, I give a little extra.
 Three scones for the price of one.
 A free loaf of bread at closing.
 I’ve learned my friends’ pastry preferences and now save a lemon poppy muffin for my friend Sydney, and remember what kind of bread her little brother likes.